-2018 vs. 2017 - Cash flows from operating activities, before changes in operating assets and liabilities, increased to \$2.0 billion for 2018, compared with \$1.5 billion for 2017.
-This increase is due primarily to higher earnings resulting from volume growth in the Williston Basin and STACK and SCOOP areas in our Natural Gas Gathering and Processing and Natural Gas Liquids segments and higher optimization and marketing earnings due primarily to wider location price differentials in our Natural Gas Liquids segment, as discussed in "Financial Results and Operating Information."
+2019 vs. 2018 - Cash flows from operating activities, before changes in operating assets and liabilities, increased \$130.4 million due primarily to higher earnings resulting from volume growth in the Rocky Mountain region, STACK and SCOOP areas and the Permian Basin in our Natural Gas Liquids segment and the Williston Basin and STACK and SCOOP areas in our Natural Gas Gathering and Processing segment, as discussed in "Financial Results and Operating Information."